Building and Plumbing Application Information

 Certificates for Certifiable Work

 TasWater must assess certifiable works, via an application for a Certificate for Certifiable Work.
-The fee for a CCW is dependent on the works complexity, the relevant fee can be found in PSP4 (FY2022), as approved by the Economic Regulator.
+The fee for a CCW is dependent on the works complexity, the relevant fee can be found in the Pricing and Servicing Plan, as approved by the Economic Regulator.
 If TasWater determines that there is no impact on its infrastructure or operations following a CCW application, you will be advised to either withdraw your application or (if required), an Exemption certificate will be issued for a fee as approved by the Economic Regulator.

 An Exemption for CCW will relieve the Permit Authority for the need for subsequent Certificates of Compliance.